Philadelphia Flyers: Return to contention (1994–2004)

-In the off-season, the Flyers went looking for a new goaltender.
-Burke was let go and Hextall was about to enter his final season as a backup.
-They chose to sign former Panther John Vanbiesbrouck as the starting goaltender.
-The 1998–99 season was marred by a life-threatening injury sustained by Eric Lindros on April Fools' Day during a game against the Nashville Predators, a season-ending injury later diagnosed as a collapsed lung.
-Up until that point, Lindros was having an MVP-type season with 40 goals and 53 assists in 71 games.
-Without Lindros, the Flyers had trouble scoring in the playoffs even after having re-acquired Mark Recchi at the trade deadline.
-Although Vanbiesbrouck allowed 9 goals to Joseph's 11 allowed, the Flyers lost their first-round series with Toronto in six games.
+In the offseason, signed goaltender John Vanbiesbrouck as a free agent.
+The 1998–99 season was marred by a life-threatening injury sustained by Eric Lindros during a game against the Nashville Predators, a season-ending injury later diagnosed as a collapsed lung.
+The Flyers re-acquired Mark Recchi at the trade deadline.
+However, they lost their first-round series with Toronto in six games.

-The 1999–2000 season was one of the most tumultuous seasons in franchise history and the tumult actually started three months prior to the start of the regular season.
-In the span of a few days in July, longtime broadcaster Gene Hart died due to illness and defenseman Dmitri Tertyshny, coming off his rookie season, was fatally injured in a freak boating accident.
-Head coach Roger Neilson was diagnosed with bone cancer, forcing him to step aside in February 2000 to undergo treatment, so assistant coach Craig Ramsay took over as interim coach for the rest of the season; Neilson later recovered but was informed that he would not return.
-In January, longtime Flyer and fan-favorite Rod Brind'Amour was traded to the Carolina Hurricanes in exchange for Keith Primeau, with the intention of acquiring a big center to complement Lindros.
+The 1999–2000 offseason contained heartbreak as longtime broadcaster Gene Hart died due to illness and defenseman Dmitri Tertyshny, coming off his rookie season, was fatally injured in a freak boating accident.
+During the season, head coach Roger Neilson was diagnosed with bone cancer, forcing him to step aside in February, 2000 to undergo treatment, so assistant coach Craig Ramsay took over as interim coach for the rest of the season.
+In January, Rod Brind'Amour was traded to the Carolina Hurricanes in exchange for Keith Primeau.
 Meanwhile, the strife between Flyers management (particularly Clarke) and Lindros, continued to worsen.
 Less than a month after Ramsay took over, Lindros suffered his second concussion of the season.
 He played several games after the initial hit and afterwards criticized the team's training staff for failing to initially diagnose the concussion after it happened.
-It was after this that the Flyers' organization decided to strip Lindros of the captaincy on March 27 and name defenseman Eric Desjardins the team's captain.
+It was after this that the Flyers' organization decided to strip Lindros of the captaincy on March 27 and name defenseman Éric Desjardins the team's captain.
+With Lindros out indefinitely, the Flyers rallied to overcome a 15-point deficit in the standings to win the Atlantic Division and the top seed in the East on the last day of the regular season.
+They defeated their first-round opponent, Buffalo, in five games.
+In the second round against their rival, the Penguins, Keith Primeau scored in the fifth overtime of game four.
+The Flyers won the series in six games.
+In game six of the conference finals, Lindros returned to the lineup for the first time since March.
+Early in game seven, Lindros was handed another concussion after being hit by New Jersey Devils forward Scott Stevens.
+They lost the game, ending their season.
+Lindros never again wore a Flyers uniform, as he sat out the following season awaiting a trade.

-Simon Gagne played for the Flyers from 1999 to 2010, and in 2012–13.
+Simon Gagné played for the Flyers from 1999 to 2010, and in 2012–13.